UW-COSMOS/Cosmos/docsrc/source/getting_started.rst

     docker-compose -f deployment/docker-compose-api.yml cosmos up

 This will create an elasticsearch service for you.
-If you already have a ElasticSearch cluster online, see :ref:`Existing ElasticSearch Cluster`.
+If you already have a ElasticSearch cluster online, see :ref:`Existing ElasticSearch Cluster <existing-es-cluster>`.
 Its datapath is will be set to the environment variable set in the .env file.

 You can expect to see five images up while this is running with docker ps.
 They are named:

 1. cosmos_rerank_model_1
 2. cosmos_front_end_1
 3. cosmos_scheduler_1
 4. cosmos_birdnest_backend
-4. es01
+5. es01

-Often if you see an es01 failure in the logging at this stage it is due to the permissions not being set appropriately on the ELASTIC_DATA_PATH as mentioned above.
+If you see an es01 failure in the logging at this stage it is likely due to the permissions not being set appropriately on the ELASTIC_DATA_PATH as mentioned above.
 See the :doc:`troubleshooting` guide for details.

-Keep the docker-compose application running in it's own pane/terminal.
+Keep the docker-compose API application running in it's own pane/terminal.
 Start a new pane/terminal for the next step.

 Reading ingested data into ElasticSearch
 ----------------------------------------